sasmeee/sasmitha-ashinsana/README.md

 # Sasmitha Ashinsana's Portfolio

-Welcome to my portfolio!
-This repository contains the code for my personal portfolio website.
-The website showcases my skills, projects, and experiences in Fronend Developer.
-It serves as a central hub for anyone interested in learning more about me and my work.

-## About Me
+I'm Sasmitha Ashinsana, a dedicated Fullstack Developer committed to creating visually appealing and user-friendly websites.
+With a strong foundation in HTML, CSS, and JavaScript, I specialize in ReactJS, Tailwind, and backend technologies.
+My expertise enables me to craft interactive, stylish sites with seamless functionality.
+Proficient in UI/UX design, I ensure stunning visuals and exceptional user experiences.

-I am Sasmitha Ashinsana, a passionate and creative Frontend Development.
-I love working on various design and development projects, and this portfolio serves as a showcase of my skills, experience, and accomplishments.
+This portfolio serves as a showcase of my skills, experience, and accomplishments.
+Contact me to bring your dream website to life with a fullstack touch!

 ## Contact